You can’t just say any old thing when it’s your turn to speak – not if you want to be thought of as credible and get taken seriously.

 When you get an opportunity to speak before a group, consider it an honor.
 The host has trusted you to show up professionally before their group and expects you to deliver something relevant to the audience that will make some kind of positive difference for them.
 How you show up is a reflection on the host.
 Hosts don’t always vet you very thoroughly, but that doesn’t mean that you shouldn’t take it seriously.
 It’s your job as the speaker to make them look good in front of their group.

 Every opportunity to get in front of an audience on behalf of your business is a golden one.
-Speaking publicly is the best way for you to get seen, heard and known as a expert in your industry.
+Public speaking is the best way for you to get seen, heard and known as a expert in your industry.
 Every time you get the chance to show up in front of an audience, you want to make the most of it.

 Here are some tips to have it go well: